giovannitangredi/LeetCode/README.md

 # LeetCode

 This Repository contains all mine solutions for LeetCode problems.
-If file starts with a monthe it means thet is a problem for the Monthly leetcode challeges.
+If file starts with a month it means that is a problem for the Monthly leetcode challeges.